OfflineIMAP/offlineimap.github.io/_posts/2016-01-27-error-no-such-number.md

 So it seems I was up to the task to somehow debug the mail server myself.
 Because, it seemed to me I'm not going to be able to get the people over there to do it.
-I mean even if they know how to, I guess they have to say they cannot because my credentials are needed.
+Even if they know how to, I guess they have to say they cannot because my credentials are needed.

 ### Well described in the net ###